Mental Health

 Guilt is definitely a feeling many of us associate with this season.

 I think the root of it for me is that I still partially believe the lies telling me I’m unworthy of kindness or nice things.
-The Christmas season only amplifies this, with the focus on gifts, celebrations, and spending nice time with loved ones.
+The holiday season only amplifies this, with the focus on gifts, celebrations, and spending nice time with loved ones.

 Sometimes this can be ‘good guilt’ — the guilt your illness makes you feel when you’re doing something that moves you towards recovery.
 You can notice this, take hold of it, and understand it is a sign of progress.